 #6 Are your benefits clear and concise?

 This is one of the biggest mistakes I see my clients make on their websites and landing pages.
-They don’t do a good enough job of spelling out the benefits of their product and service.
+They don’t do a good enough job of spelling out the benefits of their products and services.

 The ones that do show off their benefits usually do a poor job of explaining them in order for their prospects to understand why they are important and what they will do for them if they decide to take action on the offer.